Science

 Since humans are the most complex product of evolution, they have many biological contradictions that do not resolve.

 For example, metals which are used as nutrients must be attached to protein carriers before they can enter the bloodstream.
 They often use the same protein carriers and compete with each other.
+Few carriers are needed with normal food, so they can be expected to run out when taking minerals as supplements.
+Some protein must be eaten to restore the carriers.
+There are so many such details that they cannot be all accounted for.
+There aren't enough hours in a day to separate all the things that should be separated.

 When taking both copper and zinc supplements, the zinc will use up the protein carriers and create a copper shortage.
 There may be additional reasons why zinc will create a copper shortage.
 So zinc and copper need to be taken at different times.